octaflop/webtuts/_posts/2012-02-17-image-editing.markdown

 in the toolbar (the standard location is the upper left part of the screen).
 In the *GIMP*, the order to add feathering is slightly
 different: first make your selection.
-Then, from the `Select` menu in the toolbar, click on {Feather…} and choose the amount of pixels you’d like to feather the selection by.
+Then, from the `Select` menu in the toolbar, click on `Feather…` and choose the amount of pixels you’d like to feather the selection by.

 ### The Basic Box-Selection Model